cbiever/gember/docs/index.md

 If al went well Gember should be available at localhost in a browser.

-In the upper tight corner a yaml configuration file can be uploaded.
+In the upper right corner a yaml configuration file can be uploaded.
+The docs directory contains an example: [gember.yaml](docs/gember.yaml).